nirsky/react-native-scaling-example/README.md

     <img src="images/tabletscaling.png" height="450" hspace="20"/>
 </div>
 <br/>
-As mentioned, the iPhone keeps it's proportions and the tablet gets a soft, nice and non-bulky feel.
+As mentioned, the iPhone keeps its proportions and the tablet gets a nice, fitted feel.

 -------

-To sum up, there are many different ways to scale your component, what I found to work best for me was creating the layout with Flex when possible, and scaling all other parts like margins, buttons, texts and SVGs using the scaling utils.<br/>
+To sum up, there are many different ways to scale your component, what I found to work best for me was creating the layout with flex when possible, and scaling all other parts like margins, buttons, texts and SVGs using the scaling utils.<br/>
 What I didn't cover is scaling images and handling orientation change.
 We'll keep that for a different post.
 <br/>I hope you found this post useful.
 Scaling is super important, even if your app is not for tablets.
 Friends don't let friends skip scaling!